Stewmath/oracles-randomizer-ng/doc/ages_notes.md

   the Poe in Yoll Graveyard gives a randomized item.
 - The red soldier who takes you to Ambi's palace for bombs waits in Deku Forest instead.
 Talk to him to trade mystery seeds for an item.
 - The first **and** second prizes for Target Carts are randomized.
+- The first **and** second prizes for Goron Dancing are randomized.
+The first prize (corresponding to the goron bracelet) can be obtained in either the present or in the past at any time.
+The second prize (corresponding to the mermaid key) can be obtained only in the past, after obtaining the Letter of Recommendation in addition to the first prize.
-Only the first item for each other minigame is randomized, with the exception of the Lynna Village Shooting Gallery, which has no randomized prize since its normal prize is a strange flute.
+- Other than Goron Dancing and Target Carts, only the first item for each other minigame is randomized, with the exception of the Lynna Village Shooting Gallery, which has no randomized prize since its normal prize is a strange flute.
 - Past and present versions of the same mystical seed tree grow the same type of seed.
 - The secret shop items are not randomized.